 Beacon Hill was, by far, our favorite area to walk around in.
 I loved every street we went down.

-We took a few suggestions on what to see and do.
-One of the things to do, that was mentioned frequently, was to visit the Isabella Stewart Gardner Museum.
+One of the things to do, that was mentioned frequently when I was researching places to go in Boston, was to visit the Isabella Stewart Gardner Museum.

 The courtyard and outdoor gardens are just beautiful.
 I could sit and stare at them for quite some time.
 Luke enjoyed looking at the art pieces throughout the museum, but I was more content to gawk at the plants.

 To be honest, art museums aren’t high up on my list of things to do.
 I’m more of a history* type gal.
 Give me an old castle and let me explore it with lots of details here and there about who lived in the castle and I’m over the moon happy.
 But, art without the story behind it… it’s just ok for me.

 * On the history note, the JFK Presidential Library and Museum in Boston is fabulous.
 We went through it a few years ago and I, for one, loved it.